mpalash/aliakbarmehta/content/manttas-fine-arts-weeks-can-give-itself-to-the-use-of-artificial-intelligence-man-has-a-similar-relationship-to-artificial-intelligence-as-to-god.md

 ---
-title: Mänttä's Fine Arts Weeks can give itself to the use of artificial intelligence - "Man has a similar relationship to artificial intelligence as to God"
+title: Mänttä's Fine Arts Weeks can give itself to the use of artificial intelligence - Man has a similar relationship to artificial intelligence as to God
 subtitle: by Jussi Mankkinen, for Yle News
 layout: content
 tags: